p2panda/website/_posts/2025-07-16-access-control.md

 ![Nested Group Graph](/assets/images/250716-nested-group-graph.jpg)

 > Here we have another visualisation of a DAG of group membership operations, this time illustrating a nested group scenario.
 A group 'T' is created with a single initial member: individual A with manage-access.
 Separately, a group D is created with two initial members: individuals L (manage-access) and M (write-access).
 Individual A adds individual B to group 'T' with manage-access.
 Individual B then adds individual C to group 'T' with read-access.
 The last operation in the graph points the creation of the 'D' group as a dependency and adds that group to group 'T' with manage-access.
 A "Group Members" table with a green background shows five members: A: manage, B: manage, C: read, L: manage and M: write.

-NOTE(glyph): Shouldn't group D also be a member of T in the green table?

 ## Challenges